 The classic wavy hand movements and smooth and fluid body gestures have multiple meanings: the swells and waves of the oceans, the swaying trees, or even human emotions.

 The Hawaiian dance has had many goals.
-They were performed for entertainment purposes, and to please the royalty, but they also have religious and spiritual goals.
+They were performed for entertainment purposes and to please royalty, but they also had religious and spiritual goals.

 A Barefoot Dance

 The Hula of Hawaii can be performed by female and male dancers.

 Girls and women wear several costumes depending on the occasion, but most items are grass skirts, flowered shirts, wrist and ankle bracelets, and leis.

 In the past, women danced topless, but Western etiquette changed their habits.
 Men usually wear a loincloth ("malo") or trousers and may pick a shirt or dance shirtless.

 One rule has never changed: the Hula dance is always done barefoot.